-EXCLUSIVE Raazi director Meghna Gulzar: In my house, Pakistanis seen as ‘bichde hue log’
+EXCLUSIVE Raazi director Meghna Gulzar: In my house, Pakistanis are seen as ‘bichde hue log’

 So, the thumb rule I had was that I wanted to see less exposed faces because then they can become characters and you don’t see them as actors.
 Jaideep was the last person to be cast because Mir’s character is so dicey that I didn’t want to go the stereotypical road and take the most obvious choice.
 My first assistant showed me his picture from the film, Commando 2, which was typical of everything that I didn’t want.
 But he said that I should meet Jaideep.
 I met him, he came with full beard.
 Then the process of taking off his facial hair in stages began, to see what would Mir be.
 We were one month away from the shoot and I thought that we should take off the moustache also and if it didn’t look good, we had a month to grow it back.
 So, he shaved and came back and I was like, ‘This is Mir.’

-Q. There wasn’t a single scene showing the Indian National flag in a film that talks about patriotism.
-These are definitely conscious choices you made to tell the story.
+Q. You have made a film, which has humanised the other side, the one that’s called our enemy.
+There wasn’t a single scene showing the Indian National flag in a film that talks about patriotism.
+These are definitely conscious choices that you made to tell the story.
 Were there times when you felt tempted to go down the cliche path of showing patriotism?

 Meghna: The first scene of the film does show the Indian National flag, which is a part of the Indian Army flag.
 But yes (that’s it).
 There was never any temptation because this majority opinion of wearing nationalism on your sleeves is only on social media.
 It’s not actually the way the real people of our country feel.
 The footfalls in the theatres for Raazi are testimony to that.